rcarmo/kata/README.md

 ## Traefik Routing

-Kata generates Traefik labels automatically and enforces a single shared Traefik per host.
-You do **not** add a `traefik:` block.
-The defaults are enough for local dev and small self‑hosted setups.

-Key defaults:
+Traefik is **opt-in**.
+If you do not provide a `traefik:` block, Kata will not add labels or inject Traefik.
+Add a `traefik` block to the root of your `kata-compose.yaml` to enable routing.

+You can always add Traefik labels manually on any service; the `traefik` block is just a convenience that generates a consistent set of labels for one target service.

+Key defaults (when `traefik` is provided):

-- Router name: `<app>-websecure`
+- Router name: `<app>`
-- Host rule: `${DOMAIN_NAME:-<app>.localhost}`
+- Host rule: `traefik.host` (required)
-- Entry points: `websecure` (with an automatic `web` → `websecure` redirect rule)
+- Entry points: `websecure` by default; `web` → `websecure` redirect only if you set `enable_http_redirect`
-- Service port: first declared `ports`/`expose` entry; otherwise Kata assumes `8000` — ensure the service actually listens there or set `traefik.http.services.<name>.loadbalancer.server.port`
+- Service: `traefik.service` (defaults to the first service listed if omitted); declare `ports`/`expose` and set `traefik.port` if it differs from the declared port (defaults to 8000 if unset)
-- TLS: enabled; certificates stored in the external volume `traefik-acme`
+- TLS: enabled by default when using `websecure`; certificates stored in the external volume `traefik-acme`
-- Network: services are attached to the external Docker network `traefik-proxy`
+- Network: only the Traefik-targeted service is attached to the external Docker network `traefik-proxy`; other services are untouched

-Kata will start or reuse a shared Traefik container named `kata-traefik` on the `traefik-proxy` network with the `traefik-acme` volume.
+Kata can start or reuse a shared Traefik container named `kata-traefik` on the `traefik-proxy` network with the `traefik-acme` volume.
 If you already run Traefik, keep it attached to that network/volume and Kata will reuse it.

 ### Customizing